isomerpages/moe-catholichigh/_secondary/Awards & Achievements/Academic Achievements (Sec).md

 <p>Science</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>- 2025 National STEM Championship: Champion
-<br>- 2025 Asian Try Zero-G: "How uneven mass dispersion affects the rotation
+<p>- 2025 Asian Try Zero-G: "How uneven mass dispersion affects the rotation
 of a rigid structure, with 3 distinct axes of rotation"
 <br>- 2023 Asian Try Zero-G: Proposed experiment (Zero-G Siphon) performed
 at the International Space Station (ISS) in Feb 2024</p>